-If inclement weather is approaching our area and it becomes necessary to cancel school/close school early, the announcement will be made on all Metropolitan Atlanta and Chattanooga television stations (ABC, CBS, NBC and FOX), as well as the following radio stations: 1180 AM Radio Station, WTSH South 107 FM, and 95.7 FM The Ridge.
-Additionally, school closings will be posted on the School District's Web site @ www.chattooga.k12.ga.us.
-Chattooga County School District also has an automated calling system that the district uses to notify parents/guardians of student attendance, announcement of school events, inclement weather, school closings, and emergency notifications.
+If inclement weather is approaching our area and it becomes necessary to cancel school/close school early, the announcement will be made on all Metropolitan Atlanta and Chattanooga TV stations (ABC, CBS, NBC, and FOX) as well as the following radio stations: 1180 AM Radio, South 107 FM, and 95.7 FM.
+Additionally, school closings will be posted on the school district's web site, at www.chattooga.k12.ga.us.
+Chattooga County School District also has an automated calling system that the district uses to notify parents/guardians of student attendance, announcement of school events, inclement weather, school closing, and emergency notifications.
 Parents/guardians can sign up for this service to be notified by this system at your student's school.
 Parents are responsible for making sure the school has correct contact information.